nikaskeba/city_app/README.md

 ## Architecture

-<b>Technologies Used:</b>
+<b>Technologies Used:</b><br>

-React: The core library for building the app's UI components.
+React: The core library for building the app's UI components.<br>
-JavaScript (ES6 and above): Employs modern JavaScript features like async/await and arrow functions.
+JavaScript (ES6 and above): Employs modern JavaScript features like async/await and arrow functions.<br>
-Axios: A promise-based HTTP client used for making API requests.
+Axios: A promise-based HTTP client used for making API requests.<br>
-useState: React hook for reactive state management without class components.
+useState: React hook for reactive state management without class components.<br>
-Weatherbit API: Fetches weather data for specified cities.
+Weatherbit API: Fetches weather data for specified cities.<br>
-LocationIQ API: Converts city names to coordinates and provides a static map image.
+LocationIQ API: Converts city names to coordinates and provides a static map image.<br>
-TMDb API: Fetches movies associated with or filmed in a city.
+TMDb API: Fetches movies associated with or filmed in a city.<br>
-Application Flow:
+<b>Application Flow:</b><br>

-User Input: Users input a city or landmark.
+User Input: Users input a city or landmark.<br>
-Fetching Location: The "Explore" button triggers an API call to LocationIQ for coordinates and map image.
+Fetching Location: The "Explore" button triggers an API call to LocationIQ for coordinates and map image.<br>
-Fetching Weather: Uses coordinates to retrieve current weather from the Weatherbit API.
+Fetching Weather: Uses coordinates to retrieve current weather from the Weatherbit API.<br>
-Fetching Movies: Potentially retrieves movies related to the city from the TMDb API.
+Fetching Movies: Potentially retrieves movies related to the city from the TMDb API.<br>
-Error Handling: Manages both user-level and technical errors, providing distinct messages for location and weather issues.
+Error Handling: Manages both user-level and technical errors, providing distinct messages for location and weather issues.<br>
-User Interface:
+<b>User Interface:</b><br>

-Search Bar: For city or landmark entry.
+Search Bar: For city or landmark entry.<br>
-Explore Button: Initiates the data retrieval process.
+Explore Button: Initiates the data retrieval process.<br>
-Display Area: Showcases:
+Display Area: Showcases:<br>
-City's latitude and longitude.
+City's latitude and longitude.<br>
-City's static map image.
+City's static map image.<br>
-Current weather details.
+Current weather details.<br>
-(Potentially) a list of top movies related to the city.
+(Potentially) a list of top movies related to the city.<br>
-Error Messages: Provides user feedback on errors in red text.
+Error Messages: Provides user feedback on errors in red text.<br>
 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: